-Mauricio Prado, past Vice President, Resource Modelling of Talon and currently a consultant to Talon is a "Qualified Person" within the meaning of NI 43-101.
-Mr. Prado has reviewed, approved and verified the data disclosed in this MD&A (other than the mineral resource estimates), including sampling, analytical and test data underlying the technical information.
+Mike Shaw, Vice President, Exploration of Talon is a "Qualified Person" within the meaning of NI 43-101.
+Mr. Shaw has reviewed, approved and verified the data disclosed in this MD&A (other than the mineral resource estimates), including sampling, analytical and test data underlying the technical information.